rize-network/app-studio-web/src/components/ToggleGroup/ToggleGroup.md

 ```

 ### **shape**
-"Defines the shape of the toggle buttons."
+"Optional shape prop to define the shape of toggle elements."

 ```tsx
 import React from 'react';